 Good stretching and mobilization habits can help improve flexibility and mobility.
 This can help with improving muscle function, increasing power, improving performance, and even preventing injury ... and can be a key factor in our overall health.

-So, that's why I put this blog together, to go over stretching and mobilizing our bodies...
+So, that's why I put this blog together ... to discuss how to become more flexible by stretching and mobilizing your body.

 Maybe you were like me and would try to do 30 minutes a day ... or spend an hour or so a few times a week ... but then wouldn't stick to it.
-The problem was that it was too much of a change too soon.
+The problem for me was that it was too much of a change too soon and the results never came quickly.

 As in all areas of fitness, consistency is king.
 That's why when I finally started focusing on just 10 minutes a day, I started noticing the difference in how my body felt.